 By doing this, you greaten the project's reach and help it become more mature and well known!

-7 Help on the design aspect permalink
+7 Help with the design aspect

-8 Improve the examples permalink
+8 Improve the examples

 Open source projects often heavily rely on the examples they provide.
 But due to the quickly changing nature of these projects, the samples can get outdated or missed out on.